RillingDev/ok/README.md

 The name defined in `data-ok` is the key of the validator dictionary object defined in the JavaScript Ok.js constructor parameter.
 If the given fn evaluates to false, the input will be marked as invalid.

-### Validation
+#### Validation

 Once the user inputs on a field bound by Ok.js, the validator function will be run.
 If it evaluates to true, the field is valid.
-If it evaluates falsy, the field will be marked as invalid, and the input validity will be updated (which will show a popup containing the validator message, based on the browser).
+If it evaluates to false, the field will be marked as invalid, and the input validity will be updated (which will show a popup containing the validator message, based on the browser).

-### Chaining
+#### Chaining

 Multiple validators can be used for a single element in a given order by chaining them.
 To chain multiple validators, simply add a comma between their keys in the ok attribute.
 When using chaining, the field will only be considered valid if all validators succeed.
 Once a validator marks the field as invalid, all further validators are skipped.